mira-merkell/clap-clap/README.md

 ## Goals

 * Provide a safe-Rust, dynamical interface to the [CLAP API].
-* Follow CLAP terminology and the framework of extension modules.
+* Follow CLAP terminology and the framework of CLAP extension modules.
 * Build a testing and debugging platform for plugin authors.

 [CLAP]: https://cleveraudio.org